Grade Six Music Theory - Melodic Decoration Exercises (A5)

 |They are a tonic or dominant note played continuously...|

-3. The circled notes are non-chord notes.
+3. The boxed notes are types of melodic decoration.
 Name the type for each one.
-State whether any passing notes are accented or unaccented.

 Include a full description: [accented, unaccented, chromatic, upper, lower] as appropriate.